Gradient boosting for extreme quantile regression: Extreme quantile regression with gradient boosting

 where the shrinkage parameters $\lambda^{\sigma},\lambda^\gamma\in (0,1)$ are called learning rates.
-They are used to slow down the dynamic since a shrunken version of the trees is added to the current model.
+They are used to slow down the dynamics since only a shrunken version of the trees is added to the current model. \end{itemize} }

-The final output for the estimated parameters is the gradient boosting model
+\tcb{The final output for the estimated parameters is the gradient boosting model

+The algorithm as described above is an adaptation of Friedman's gradient boosting algorithm \cite{Friedman2001, Friedman2002} to the conditional GPD model for exceedances above a threshold.
+In a first implementation of this algorithm, we could observe a numerical instability due to the fact that the GPD negative log-likelihood is not Lipschitz and that its gradient may explode.
+For this reason, we introduce \textit{gradient clipping}, a standard trick in machine learning to avoid gradient explosion \citep{pmlr-v130, pmlr-v139}.
+This means that we bound the absolute value of the Newton--Raphson step by~$1$ in order to mitigate the strong influence of extreme observations, leading to

+and similarly for $T_b^\gamma(\bb x)$.
+We observe in practice that gradient clipping results in a more stable algorithm with better performance. }

+Algorithm~\ref{algo:gbex} summarizes the procedure for GPD modeling of exceedances.
 In practice, the number of iterations $B$ is an important parameter and its choice corresponds to a trade-off between bias and variance.
 The procedure is prone to overfitting as $B \to \infty$ and cross-validation is used to prevent this by early stopping; see Section~\ref{sec:tuning} where we discuss the interpretation of the different tuning parameters and their selection in practice.
-We summarize the procedure for GPD modeling of exceedances in Algorithm~\ref{algo:gbex} and the procedure for extreme quantile regression in Algorithm~\ref{algo:gbex2} in Appendix~\ref{app:algo}.
-We shall refer to the developed algorithms as the \texttt{gbex} method.
-It combines the flexibility of gradient boosting with the extrapolation technique from extreme value theory.